a. Whitney Awards will be given for the following categories:

 g.
 The option of no award must be given to the judges.

 a.
-Final ballots will be sent (either in print or electronic form) to all members of the Awards Academy no later than February 15 of the year following the award year, after the announcement of finalists.
+Final ballots will be sent (either in print or electronic form) to all members of the Awards Academy on a date decided by the Whitney Awards Committee of the year following the award year, after the announcement of finalists.

 b.
 The Whitney Awards Academy will consist of: